hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 **At a minimum:**
 - `ROOT_FOLDER_SOURCES_LIST_FOR_IMAGES_PICS` - specify one or more quoted and comma separated Folder names of pics/videos
-- `BACKGROUND_AUDIO_INPUT_FOLDER` - specify a Folder containing audio files (in sequence) to make an audio background track (it is not looped if too short).
+- `BACKGROUND_AUDIO_INPUT_FOLDER` - specify a Folder containing audio files (in sequence) to make an audio background track (it is random looped if too short).
 No files in folder = silent background
 - `FINAL_MP4_WITH_AUDIO_FILENAME` - specify the directory and filename of the FINAL slideshow .mp4

 **Optionally:**